Kaarthika (TV series): Plot

-Kartika is a nice singer and dreams of being a star.
-She asks her father and mother to get her admitted her in the singing academy.
-At first, they don't agree, but she handles all.
+Kartika is a nice singer and dreams of being a film star.
+She asks her father and mother to get her admitted to a singing academy.
+At first, they do not agree, but she manages to persuade them.
 At the academy, she makes new friends and rivals.
 She shares her room with Ankana, a bad but popular girl who always insults her and gets her into trouble.